jynnie/majiang/README.md

 - [ ] What happens when no more tiles
 - [ ] Points systems
 - [ ] Handling disconnects (ref.onDisconnect) ✨
+- [ ] Refresh doesn't boot you out of game
 - [ ] Joining a started game ✨
 - [ ] Take out party crashing
 - [ ] Consider: how easy would it be to move Engine to server